 MAIR Graduate Course Descriptions

-An investigation of the way in which theories of political life are applied in the real world.
+This course investigates the way in which theories of political life are applied in the real world.
 Special attention will be given to the major alternative approaches to political society, including authoritarianism, fascism, national socialism, communism, and liberal democracy.
 Students will explore topics such as utilitarianism, feminism, deep ecology, anarchy, social democracy and both national and international capitalism.

 This course uses a variety of theories to examine the dynamics of political and economic change in Latin America.
-Particular emphasis is placed on the causes and consequences of cyclical economic development and recurrent waves of democratization and authoritarianism.
+Particular emphasis is placed on the causes and consequences of cyclical economic development and recurrent waves of democratization and authoritarianism

 This course provides an in-depth analysis of political development in sub-Saharan Africa.
 It is designed to introduce students to the challenges African states have faced during the pre-colonial, colonial, and post-colonial eras.
 Particular emphasis is placed on how different countries have sought to develop strong institutions, democratic processes, and national integration in the context of scarce resources and civil conflict.

-This course examines the major issues and challenges that face South Africa.
+Students will examine the major issues and challenges that face South Africa.
 The goal of the course is to introduce students to contemporary South African politics and to place the current political challenges into the broader historical context.

-An examination of contemporary politics and issues including political institutions, the policy-making process, and citizen political behavior.
+This course covers contemporary politics and issues including political institutions, the policy-making process, and citizen political behavior.
 Special attention is given to prospects for political reform in China.

-An examination of the challenges and opportunities facing American foreign policy in the 21st century, the institutional context of foreign policy decision-making, and the application of theories of international politics and foreign policy to the empirical analysis of contemporary American foreign policy.
+This course offers a study of the challenges and opportunities facing American foreign policy in the 21st century, the institutional context of foreign policy decision-making, and the application of theories of international politics and foreign policy to the empirical analysis of contemporary American foreign policy.

-An analysis of historical and contemporary relations between the U.S. and Latin America.
+This course takes an analytical look at the historical and contemporary relations between the U.S. and Latin America.
 Policy issues examined include trade, immigration, drug trafficking, military intervention, and relations with Cuba.

-An analysis of foreign policy-making with attention to the varying impact of political culture and political institutions.
+This course provides an analysis of foreign policy-making with attention to the varying impact of political culture and political institutions.

-This course examines contemporary U.S. security policy, including military technology, nuclear strategy and arms control, recent U.S. military interventions, biological and chemical weapons, domestic security politics , the defense industry and budget, and terrorism.
+This course examines contemporary U.S. security policy, including military technology, nuclear strategy and arms control, recent U.S. military interventions, biological and chemical weapons, domestic security politics, the defense industry and budget, and terrorism.

 This course focuses on how the law enforcement community has responded to the unprecedented increase in crimes and terrorist acts that cross international borders.
 The course examines those factors that have led to this increase in transnational crime and terrorism, the types of crimes that pose the greatest threat to lawful societies, the responses that have been developed to combat transnational crime, and the extent to which transnational crime threatens the national security interests of the United States and the world community.

-An examination of U.S.-Mexican border politics and related policies, including trade, economic development, migration, law enforcement and security, and international diplomacy.
+This course provides an examination of U.S.-Mexican border politics and related policies, including trade, economic development, migration, law enforcement and security, and international diplomacy.
 This course will also consider comparative border dynamics of other regions, such as U.S.-Canada, China-Russia, Spain-Morocco, and the European Union.

-An examination of the international and national political strategies affecting economic growth and global distribution of wealth.
+This course features an examination of the international and national political strategies affecting economic growth and global distribution of wealth.

-A consideration of theoretical foundations, historical development, and applications of human rights in differing parts of the world.
+This course offers a consideration of theoretical foundations, historical development, and applications of human rights in differing parts of the world.
 The seminar will focus on contending approaches to human rights.

 A current issue or topic in the discipline will be the focus of the course.
 The course can be repeated if the topic changes.

 Students may take up to six units in elective credit from the course listings below.
-Under exceptional circumstances and with special graduate level adjustments, and approval of the Graduate Director, students may take other relevant courses numbered 300 and above.
+Under exceptional circumstances and with special graduate level adjustments, and approval of the graduate director, students may take other relevant courses numbered 300 and above.

 HIST 548 Vietnam War